What is the After-School Restraint Collapse and How to Prepare for It

 If you have a school-aged child, you’ve most likely experienced the after-school restraint collapse.
 You know, the one where your kid is on their best behavior all day and then comes home and completely falls apart?
 Yeah, that one.

-This collapse is completely normal!
+This collapse can be completely normal.
 School is exhausting and it can only be expected that your child may have a meltdown as soon as you pick them up.

 When this meltdown happens, it’s important to let your child decompress and regroup.
 Skip the playdates, the trip to the zoo, or a crowded grocery store after school.
 Instead, go home.